vipulnaik/diet-exercise-health/events/2024/2024-06-24-25-late-sleep-inner-stress-and-incomplete-digestion.md

 I did not have strong bowel pressure.
 I went for bowel movement around 9 AM and had a smaller bowel movement than usual.

+## Overnight and next day update

+I made a point of not going to sleep too late -- I got into bed by around 11:10 PM and closed my eyes around 11:20 PM.
+The next day (2024-06-26) I woke up around 7:25 AM organically feeling well-rested, though I didn't end up getting as much extra sleep as I was anticipating.

+I didn't get bowel pressure immediately after waking up, but it built up over time.
+I went for bowel movement around 8:40 AM, once the bowel pressure was strong, and I had a complete bowel movement.
+I think things are back to normal now.